 Chihuahua Cafe Fun

-Cat and dog cafes (not to mention rabbits, ferrets, birds, snakes and even goats) are usually organized with the animals from a single owner.
+Cat and dog cafes (not to mention rabbits, ferrets, birds, snakes, and even goats) are usually organized with animals from a single owner.
 They often have to follow strict animal laws in the country they belong to, and the cafe environment is organized for the best treatment of the animals.
 After all, they are the pets of the owner, and no one wants their pets to be mistreated.

 The Story Behind Chihuahua Cafe